How to Chair an Effective Health & Safety Committee Meeting

 Successful Committee Meetings that Run Smoothly

-The basic actions listed below are the actions that Chairpersons in general have found to be valuable in helping them to successfully deal with items on the Agenda of the Committee meeting.
-You may care to look them over to see if there are any actions in the list that you would find useful in your Health & Safety Committee meetings.
+The basic actions listed below are the actions that Chairpersons in general have found to be valuable in helping them to successfully deal with items on the committee meeting agenda.
+You may care to look them over to see if there are any actions in the list that you would find useful in your WHS committee meetings.

 - Prepare and circulate a draft agenda before the meeting so that members can prepare themselves to discuss what is on the agenda.